 It is an aim of this policy to ensure that all claimants are able to access this fund if they need to.
 Appendix C sets out matters for consideration in the decision making process and circumstances where support is more likely to be provided.
-In addition, in order for any DHP payments to be made, there must be entitlement to HB or UC for the period the DHP is requested for.
+In addition, in order for any DHP payments to be made, there must be entitlement to HB or the Housing Cost element of UC for the period the DHP is requested for.

-Applicants intending to move into the area who are already in receipt of HB or UC will be expected to make an application for DHP to the authority from which they are moving if they are seeking assistance with rent in advance or deposit.
+Applicants intending to move into the area who are already in receipt of HB or the Housing Cost element of UC will be expected to make an application for DHP to the authority from which they are moving if they are seeking assistance with rent in advance or deposit.